 Learn how Peekaping and Statusnook differ in their key features, development activity, technology stack and community adoption, so you can decide which of these status pages is best for you.

 Both Peekaping and Statusnook have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both tools have similar popularity levels, with Peekaping having 1,116 stars and Statusnook having 974 stars on GitHub.
-In terms of developer contributions, Peekaping has 58 forks, indicating growing developer engagement.
+Both tools have similar popularity levels, with Peekaping having 1,177 stars and Statusnook having 975 stars on GitHub.
+In terms of developer contributions, Peekaping has 67 forks, indicating growing developer engagement.

-Peekaping shows more recent development activity with its last commit 1 month ago, while Statusnook was last updated 2 years ago.
+Peekaping shows more recent development activity with its last commit 3 months ago, while Statusnook was last updated 2 years ago.
 This suggests Peekaping is being more actively maintained.

 Both tools share common technology foundations, being built with Bash, Golang.
 However, they differ in their additional technology choices: Peekaping uses JavaScript, CSS, Typescript, JSX.